 Base salaries for executives are established based upon the executive's qualifications and experience, scope of responsibilities and past performance.
 Base salaries are reviewed and adjusted from time to time after taking into account corporate and individual performance, as well as market levels for positions with similar responsibilities.
-In setting 2022 base salaries, the Compensation Committee considered, among other things, competitive salary scales, changes in responsibilities and duties, the contributions of each officer toward the long-term growth and profitability of the Company and the economic environment.
+In setting 2024 base salaries, the Compensation Committee considered, among other things, competitive salary scales, the need to retain qualified executives to implement strategic initiatives to improve operating efficiency and performance, changes in responsibilities and duties, the contributions of each officer toward the long-term growth and profitability of the Company and the economic environment.

-Cash bonuses are intended to reward individual contributions to the Company's overall performance during the year and can therefore be highly variable from year to year.
-Such bonuses are awarded based upon the subjective evaluation by the Board of Directors based upon a recommendation of the Compensation Committee of each executive's contribution towards the Company's overall success.
-In determining the amount of bonuses for 2022, the Compensation Committee considered, among other things, the Company's operating results and individual contributions related to operational improvements.
+Cash bonuses are intended to both retain qualified executives and reward individual contributions, including contributions with respect to implementing the Company's strategic initiatives and goals to improve the Company's overall performance during the year.
+As a result, bonuses can be highly variable from year to year.
+Such bonuses are awarded based upon a subjective evaluation by the Board of Directors based upon a recommendation of the Compensation Committee of each executive's contribution towards implementing strategic goals and initiatives to improve operations and the Company's overall success.
+In determining the amount of bonuses for 2024, the Compensation Committee considered, among other things, the desire to retain executives to implement strategic initiatives to enhance the Company's operating procedures and individual contributions related to implementation of these initiatives to enhance the Company's operating procedures and improve operating efficiency and performance as well as the Company's operating results.